 In this article, we’ll show you how to build interactive screen tips for your Excel reports.
 A great user guide is a key element if you want to enhance the user experience (UX).

-The most important function of the interactive screen tips to tell your story at a higher level and create a better excel dashboard.
+The most important function of the interactive screen tips is to tell your story at a higher level using an excel dashboard.

 How to build interactive screen tips

 Go to the Insert tab on the ribbon and select the ‘Shapes’ menu.
 From the list of the shapes, select and insert a rounded rectangle.

 2. Format the screen shape

 Sometimes the inserted object has some issues, and the shape contains a background or border.
 In the example, we need a white background and grey text color.
 To change the style, select the object.

 Use the Shape Fill and Shape Outline options to improve the readability.
 Finally, apply a shadow!
 After the changes, our box looks like in the picture below:

 Now, enter the right definition of acceptance ratio: “For example, if your company provides ten job offers in one month and six candidates accepted, the offer acceptance ratio for that month is 10:7.
 Your offer acceptance rate is 70%.”

 4. Group Shapes into one object